DeBortoliWines/openerp-java-api/README.md

 Odoo Java Api
 ================

+This reppo is no more maintained for new odoo versions.
+The new one https://github.com/odoo-java/odoo-java-api is the appropriate for improvements.
+Current issues and PR will be proposed on the new repo

 A Java API to connect to Odoo and manage data using the XMLRPC interface.

 The API reduces the amount of boiler plate code needed to communicate with Odoo